Table of Contents

 Blood tests: A blood sample can help determine if you have signs of heart disease, diabetes, low testosterone levels, and other potentially dangerous health conditions.

 Psychological exam: Along with your medical history, your doctor will want to know about your mental health.
-Your doctor will ask questions to screen for depression and other psychological causes that can result in ED.
+Your doctor may ask questions to screen for depression and other psychological causes that can result in ED.

 Erectile Dysfunction Treatment Options